Online Safety

 • Your child primarily uses iMessage

-• You want strong context and patterning, not interception
+• You want context and patterning, not interception

-• You care about privacy and want to avoid keylogger style keyboard monitoring
+• You care about privacy and want to avoid keyboard level monitoring

 Choose BrightCanary (Text Message Plus) if

-• You want near real-time visibility into what your child types across apps
+• You want near real time insight into what your child is typing across apps

-• You can support an iOS-first parent workflow
+• Your household can support an iOS only parent experience

 Choose Bark Premium if